 - In 3,000 to 4,000 words, students are encouraged to raise questions, single out issues and identify dilemmas.

-- Essays may be written in the formal or informal voice, but most importantly, an individual voice should be evident in the essay.
+- Essays may be written in the formal or informal voice, but most importantly, an individual voice should be evident.

-- The essay should be developed from the student’s point of view and may take the form of an analysis that is biographical, historical, literary, philosophical, psychological, sociological or theological.
+- The essay should be developed from your point of view and may take the form of an analysis that is biographical, historical, literary, philosophical, psychological, sociological or theological.

 - Essay must be the original, unpublished work of one student.
 Only one essay per student per year may be submitted.

 - All essays must be written in English.

 - Essay should be titled, typed in 12-point font easily readable font (such as Times New Roman), double-spaced with 1" margins and numbered pages.

 - Submissions will be judged anonymously.
 Hence, no name or identifying references (i.e. your name, school, or professor) should appear on the title page or in the document.
 Our office will put a code on your essay.

 - Any interested professor at the student's school may act as a Faculty Sponsor.